srid/ema/docs/guide.md

 # Guide

-Writing an Ema comprises an act in three parts:
+Writing an Ema app is an act in three parts:

 1. Define your site **routes** as Haskell ADTs:
    - [[route]] and [[generic]]